 (a short biography for publication can be found in the Press Kit)

-Annechien Koerselman is fascinated by stories larger than life.
+Annechien Koerselman has had a lifelong fascination for great stories.
 At four years old her mother taught her to read.
-Since she has devoured books from Greek myths, fairy tales to modern literature.
-Her theatre work reflects of course this fascination.
-On the one side she is staging myths (sometimes rewritten for theatre by herself such as The Flying Dutchman and Bonnie & Clyde), on the other side these stories are used as inspiration for the concept and set design of the productions.
+Since she has devoured books, from Greek myths, fairy tales to contemporary literature.
+This fascination is also reflected in her theater work.
+On the one side she is staging myths (sometimes rewritten for theatre by herself such as The Flying Dutchman and Bonnie & Clyde), at other times they form an important source of inspiration for the concept and design of the performance.

-Annechien has directed myths such as Atalanta by Peer Wittenbols (Oostpool, 2004), Bluebeard by Dea Loher (The Frequency/Atelier d., 2004) and The Flying Dutchman (Het Vervolg, 2006).
-For Bout'chou - 4 seasons (Philharmonie Luxembourg, 2014/2015) she created a world full of fairy tale images and music, so the adventures of the little elf Choupinette could come to life.
-Also in her musical-theatrical approach the connection through literature and visual arts is leading during her researchprocess for inspiration.
-In case of Fireface by Marius von Mayenburg (Theatre at the Spui, 2008) Annechien used Baroque music for her sounddesign to connect Heaven and Hell in a theatrical way.
+For example, she staged the myths such as Atalanta by Peer Wittenbols (Oostpool, 2004), Bluebeard by Dea Loher (The Frequency/Atelier d., 2004) and The Flying Dutchman (Het Vervolg, 2006) for which she also wrote the text herself.
+For Bout'chou - 4 seasons (Philharmonie Luxembourg, 2014/2015) she created a world full of fairy tale images and music, in which the adventueres of the little fairy Choupinette could come to life.
+Connection through literature and visual art is also the most important source of inspiration in her music-theatrical approach.
+In case of Fireface by Marius von Mayenburg (Theatre at the Spui, 2008) Annechien used Baroque music for her sounddesign to connect Heaven and Hell in a musical theatrical way.

 Music